ELthomasoPostfix/Webservices/README.md

 # Accreditation

-Any significant sources used in writing this project, that wouldn't be immediately obvious from reading its requirements and or source code, receive credit in this section.
+Any significant sources used in writing this project, that wouldn't be immediately obvious from reading its requirements, [dependencies](requirements.txt) and or source code, receive credit in this section.

 ## Version control